 You may be eligible for tuition fee support within your home country.
 You must either pay your tuition fees online in advance or upon matriculation in September.
 Other payment options, including an instalment plan, are described in detail in the money matters web pages.

 Your fee status will determine the level of tuition fees you will have to pay.
-You should query your fee status with us if you are unsure which fee category will apply to you.
+You should query your fee status if you are unsure which fee category will apply to you.

 If you wish to query your fee status, you must do this prior to receiving a decision on your application.
 Acceptance of an offer constitutes acceptance of the conditions outlined in the offer, including fee status.

 Information regarding fee status can be found on the UKCISA website.
 UKCISA is the UK's national advisory body serving the interests of students and those who work with them.

 The University of St Andrews is committed to attracting the very best students regardless of their financial circumstances.
 We offer a large number of bursaries and scholarships to undergraduate students, and there are also a number of external grants offered from outside the University.After you have applied to study at St Andrews, you can apply for scholarships and funding by logging into My Application.
 You will receive an email with information on how to access My Application where you will find 'My Scholarships and Funding'.

 Below is a list of bursaries and scholarships that may be available to you as an international student.

 The following scholarships are funded by the University of St Andrews and generous donations made by alumni and friends of the University of St Andrews, charitable trusts and other organisations and companies.